 Affiliate links disclosure guidelines and tips

-The first thing you need to make sure with your disclosures is that they are written in a clear language that can be understood by everyone who visits your page.
+The first thing you need to make sure with your disclosures is that they are written in an simple language that can be understood by everyone who visits your page.
 You must clearly explain what your relationship with the affiliate websites is and how you promote them.

 This also comes down to being honest and transparent, if you try to be precise and explain to visitors directly what you do, they will trust your blog.
 If not, they will probably simply go somewhere else.
 On top of that, by leaving room for misinterpretation, accusations against you could be proven valid and you could suffer legally and financially for it.